-This full-time post is available from 1 April 2025 on a fixed term basis for 36 months.
+This part-time (0.7FTE) post is available on a fixed term basis for 23 months until 31 July 2027.

-Salary will be £37,999 to £45,163 per annum on Grade 7 on the single salary spine.
+Salary will be £48,149 to £55,755 per annum, pro rata on Grade 8 on the single salary spine.

 Place of Work - The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
+We have a hybrid-working policy which supports a mix of at home and on campus 'hybrid' working for many roles.
+For the majority of hybrid roles, the expectation is a minimum of 60% of working time will be spent physically present in the workplace.